 Can Barre Help With Weight Management?

-If you really love barre, it can be highly effective — whether you’re looking to get your heart pumping, build strength, lose some weight, or all of the above.
+If you enjoy barre, chances are you’ll actually stick with it.
+And weight management is all about leading a healthy lifestyle, not resorting to fads or quick fixes.
 “The more we love what we are doing, the more likely we will see results from it,” Davis says.
 Whereas if you sign up for a workout that you absolutely hate just because someone else lost weight doing it, you may not see the same results.
-Weight management is all about leading a healthy lifestyle, not resorting to fads or quick fixes.

 Barre can also be a great option for staying active while dealing with an injury.
 Because barre is low-impact, it is likely a safer bet than a higher-impact exercise like running or plyo — although to avoid aggravating an injury, you should definitely talk to your doctor before trying any new workout.

 Barre can be a great stepping stone to embark on your fitness journey.
-As long as you challenge yourself—either by upping your weight, trying a more advanced barre workout, or alternating barre classes with other forms of exercise — chances are you’ll see the results you want.
+As long as you challenge yourself—either by upping your weight, trying a more advanced barre workout, or alternating barre classes with other forms of exercise — chances are, you’ll see the results you want.